 The body can absorb more amount of calcium from food than any other supplement.
-Moreover, it is revealed through studies those who taken the maximum amount of calcium through food have stronger bones in comparison to those who are taking supplements.
+Moreover, it is revealed through studies those who take the maximum amount of calcium through food have stronger bones in comparison to those who are taking supplements.

 Moreover, high doses of calcium supplement can invite the risk of heart disease and kidney stone.
-However, benefits of calcium supplements can’t be denied.
+However, the benefits of calcium supplements can’t be denied.

 Good sources of calcium

 - Oatmeal, tofu